tristanic/isolde/isolde/docs/source/gui/sim_settings.rst

 This mouse mode is set every time the simulation starts.
-You can still use the buttons on the ChimeraX mouse modes toolbar to make the right mouse button do other things (just avoid anything that actually edits the model while your simulation is running, otherwise Bad Things\ :sup:`TM` will happen), and come back to tugging using the ISOLDE tugging mouse modes toolbar (at the bottom left of the ISOLDE panel):
+You can still use the buttons on the ChimeraX mouse modes toolbar to make the right mouse button do other things (just avoid anything that actually adds or removes atoms while your simulation is running, otherwise Bad Things\ :sup:`TM` will happen), and come back to tugging using the ISOLDE tugging mouse modes toolbar (at the bottom left of the ISOLDE panel):